 Police Random Checks @ Bullet Train

-There are kiosk at the train so if you need some snacks, you can get it there.
-Alternatively there are also staffs passing by your seats, carrying fruits or snacks.
+There is a kiosk on the train so if you need some snacks, you can get it there.
+Alternatively, there are also staffs passing by your seats, carrying fruits or snacks.
 You can also order tea or coffee from them and they will bring it to your seat.

 Toilet Facilities in the Train

-I am quite impressed at the clean toilet in the train and with toilet paper!
+I am quite impressed at the clean toilet on the train and with toilet paper!

-There are even soup and water after toilet!
+There are even soap and water after the toilet!